-Otis Hart of NPR Music wrote that "WIXIW may just be the best Radiohead album since Kid A." I could not agree more.
+Liars, WIXIW Otis Hart of NPR Music wrote that "WIXIW may just be the best Radiohead album since Kid A." I could not agree more.
 But Liars is not a Radiohead knock-off band.
 This trio has been producing some of the most creative, interesting, and experimental rock out there since their 2004 release They Were Wrong So We Drowned.
 For me WIXIW is by far their most successful album to date and brings a new level of sophistication and control to their creative process.
+No. 1 Against The Rush

 The Tallest Man On Earth, There's No Leaving Now

 Kristian Matsson, who performs as The Tallest Man On Earth, is right up there with Josh Ritter as being one of the best singer-songwriter's of their generation.
 Since discovering Matsson in 2010, I have continue to be amazed by his output of near perfect songs and albums, one after another.
 There's No Leaving Now is yet another sublime collection of songs that only help reinforce Matsson's place as one of today's most special musical artists.
+1904

-I have been impatiently waiting for Gardot's follow album to My One And Only thrill, since 2009.
+Melody Gardot, The Absence I have been impatiently waiting for Gardot's follow album to My One And Only thrill, since 2009.
 Finally, Melody Gardot has returned with a wonderful collection of new songs.
 Over the past few years, Gardot spent time traveling the globe, experiencing and absorbing the music of the many stops she made along the way.
 On The Absence, Gardot strays into new musical territory as she draws inspiration from three of the countries she spent time in; Brazil, Morocco, and Portugal.
 These influences have helped Gardot produced some of the richest and most sophisticated songs that she has released to date.
+Lisboa

-How a singer with a single album could get so under my skin might be a mystery, if I was talking about someone other than Kat Edmonson
+How a singer with a single album could get so under my skin might be a mystery, if I was talking about someone other than Kat Edmonson.

 Back in 2010, Edmonson, with her beautiful voice, enchanted with her debut album Take To The Sky.
 On that album she took classic standards and contemporary songs and reworked them just enough to build bridges between songs that spanned decades.
 It was a very special album in part because of her voice and because of her song choices and arrangements.
 It quickly became one of my favorite albums of the year and Edmonson, one of my favorite artists.